ytr0221/ytr0221.github.io/README.md

 Fork this repo, by clicking the "Fork" button on the top right of this page.

-Go to the settings tab and rename the repository to yourgithubusername.github.io.
+Next, go to the settings tab and rename the repository to yourgithubusername.github.io.

 Your documentation site be viewable immediately at <http://yourgithubusername.github.io> (if it's not, you can often force it to build by completing step 2)

 ### Step 2) Customize and view your site

-Enter your site name, description and url by editing the _config.yml file.
+Configure your site name, description and url by editing the _config.yml file.

 You can easily turn on Google Analytics tracking, Disqus commenting and social icons here too.

-Making a change to _config.yml (or any file in your repository) will force GitHub Pages to rebuild your site with jekyll.
+Making a change to _config.yml (or any file in your repository) will force GitHub Pages to rebuild your site with Jekyll.
 Your rebuilt site will be viewable a few seconds later at <http://yourgithubusername.github.io> - if not, give it ten minutes as GitHub suggests and it'll appear soon

 > There are 3 different ways that you can make changes to your blog's files:

 > 1. Edit files within your new username.github.io repository in the browser at GitHub.com (shown below).
 > 2. Use a third party GitHub content editor, like [Prose by Development Seed](http://prose.io).
 It's optimized for use with Jekyll making markdown editing, writing drafts, and uploading images really easy.
-> 3. RECOMMENDED: Clone down your repository and make updates locally, then push them to your GitHub repository, using [Github Desktop](https://desktop.github.com/).
+> 3. RECOMMENDED: Clone down your repository to your harddrive and make updates locally, then push them to your GitHub repository, using [Github Desktop](https://desktop.github.com/).
 Here's a great [tutorial](https://www.youtube.com/watch?v=XdhuWDdu-rk).

 ### Step 3) Publish your first blog post